trifectatechfoundation/teach-rs/slides/A-foundations/pattern-matching.md

 ```

 * Every part of the match is called an arm
-* A match is exhaustive, which means that all values must be handled by one of
+* A match is exhaustive, meaning all possible values must be handled by one of
   the match arms
 * You can use a catch-all `_` arm to catch any remaining cases if there are any
   left